IABTechLab/uid2docs/api/v2/guides/publisher-client-side.md

 ### Should /token/generate return the “optout” status and generate no tokens if I pass optout@email.com in the request payload?

-The [POST /token/generate](../endpoints/post-token-generate.md) endpoint does not check for opt-out records and returns the `success` status with advertising and user tokens in response to valid requests.
+The [POST /token/generate](../endpoints/post-token-generate.md) endpoint does not check for opt-out records and returns the `success` status with valid advertising and user tokens in response to valid requests.

 >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s PII to UID2 tokens for targeted advertising because [POST /token/generate](../endpoints/post-token-generate.md) calls implicitly opt in users associted with the provided PII.